dougzilla32/AsyncCancellation/README.md

 In this proposal, the cancellation and timeout features are implemented using coroutine contexts:

 * A cancel scope (class  `CancelScope`) is used to track cancellable asynchronous tasks within coroutines.
-* Tasks are manually added to the cancel scope as they are created, and are automatically removed from the cancel scope when their associated coroutine is resolved (i.e. the coroutine produces a result or an error).
+* Cancellable tasks are manually added to the cancel scope as they are created, and are automatically removed from the cancel scope when their associated coroutine is resolved (i.e. the coroutine produces a result or an error).
 * The cancel scope has a `cancel()` method that can be used to explicitly cancel all unresolved tasks.
 * When `cancel()` is called on a cancel scope, all of its unresolved coroutines are immediately resolved with the error `AsyncError.cancelled`.
 Unwinding and cleanup for the associated task(s) happens in the background after the cancellation error is thrown.
 * The cancel scope is thread safe, therefore the same instance can be used in multiple calls to `beginAsync`
 * The cancel scope can produce subscopes for finer granularity of cancellation and timeouts.
-* The cancel scope has a `timeout: TimeInterval` property for setting a timeout to cancel all unresolved tasks.
+* The cancel scope has a `timeout: TimeInterval` initializer parameter for setting a timeout to cancel all unresolved tasks.

-This proposal is influenced by Nathaniel J. Smith blog post ['Timeouts and cancellation for humans'](https://vorpus.org/blog/timeouts-and-cancellation-for-humans/), which mentions Cancel Scopes as a potential solution for timeouts and cancellation.
-In this project, the `CancelScope` is analogous to Nathaniel's Cancel Scopes, where the scope is determined by `beginAsync`.
-Also, the `CancelScope` can give you `CancelScope`s if you want to manually control the scope.
-ToDo: etc etc
+This proposal is influenced by Nathaniel J. Smith's excellent blog post [Timeouts and cancellation for humans](https://vorpus.org/blog/timeouts-and-cancellation-for-humans/), which proposes cancel scopes as a human-friendly way to implement  timeouts and cancellation.
+In our case, using a `CancelScope` instance as the  `beginAsync` coroutine context sets up a cancellation scope.

 ### Timer example